About/Bio

 When I am with a group, I strive to embody a feminist pedagogy meaning I work hard to create conditions that are participatory, dialogic, often disruptive, and most of all, politicising.
 This is my overall project – to create conditions where people can think critically about the circumstances of their life, and where collectively, they can be supported to take some sort of action to alter the status quo.

-So far, I’ve written two books.
-Community Education and Neoliberalism; Philosophies Politics and Policies, which is available here (or cheaper if you shop around!).
+So far, I’ve written several books including Community Education and Neoliberalism; Philosophies Politics and Policies, which is available here (or cheaper if you shop around!).
 This is the first major study of community education in Ireland.
 It argues that community education has been negatively reshaped by forces of labour market activation and vocationalisation to the detriment of its politicising origins and potentials.

 Repealed; Ireland’s ongoing fight for reproductive rights, which is available here traces the history of the origins of the Eighth Amendment draws out the lessons learned from the groundbreaking campaign in 2018, which was the culmination of a 35-year-long reproductive rights movement and an inspiring example of modern grassroots activism.